 In this case, you might want to start thinking about what skills are needed and more importantly, how you are going to develop them.

 It’s your career.
 You are the product.
 What’s the last investment you’ve made in product development?
-Read a book, take a class, ask for a stretch assignment, take a lateral or downward transfer to build a new skill that companies need.
+Read a book, take a class, ask for a stretch assignment, take a lateral or downward transfer to build a new skill that employers need.

-I did a presentation for a job networking group yesterday.
+I did a presentation for a job networking group once.
 These were all high-level manufacturing folks.
 One guy said to me he figured out early in his search that today it’s all about who you know.
 His conclusion is that if his only entrance into a company is through the front door (Think HR and online applicant tracking systems), he may as well not even make the effort.